initbiz/initbiz.github.io/powercomponents/index.md

 The command registers `ComponentCode` component in plugin's `Plugin.php` file.

 **Note:** The command is parsing the `Plugin.php` as a text file.
-It backs up the `Plugin.php` file as `Plugin.php.bak` before saving the new version of `Plugin.php` file in case of messing the syntax or doing something unintentional.
+It backs up the `Plugin.php` file as `Plugin.php.bak` before saving the new version of `Plugin.php` file in case of messing the syntax or doing something unintentionally.

 The supported syntax of the `Plugin.php` register methods is for example: